morningred88/AWS/DOP-C01_Devops_Prof/Configuration_Management/Configuration_Management_notes.md

 EB multi container: is also good.
 When new EC2 instance is added, it automatically add new containers in the Task definition.

 ECS classic: The most complicated one.
 We must manage 2 auto scaling activities, EC2 instance and ECS service.
 It can happen that EC2 instance only use 30% of CPU, but the capacity is full, no more container can be deployed.
 So we can use Capacity Provider to do the scaling for EC2 instance.

+### ECS - CloudWatch

+#### CloudWatch logs for ECS

+##### Logging for the application running in docker container

+In Container of Task Definition, you can configure the logging:
+Log driver: awslogs, log will be send to CloudWatch logs.
+We can configure Log group, region and log stream prefix.
+Or you can check auto-configure CloudWatch logs, then it will auto fill in the log group,  etc. This will make the contain send the application logs directly to CloudWatch.

+We need to make sure that Task role ecsTaskExecutionRole has the permission to write logs to CloudWatch.